This site is intended for health professionals only

 CPD module: Diabetes in pregnancy – the primary care role

-Reena Patel and Dr Sarah N Ali describe the primary care role in management of women with type 1 or type 2 diabetes while they are planning a pregnancy, pregnant and postpartum.
+Reena Patel and Dr Sarah N Ali describe the primary care role in management of women with type 1 or type 2 diabetes while they are planning a pregnancy, pregnant and postpartum

-• Understand the role and limitations of practice nurses in preconception, pregnancy and postpartum care of women with diabetes
+This learning module will enable you to understand the role and limitations of practice nurses in preconception, pregnancy and postpartum care of women with diabetes, and gain confidence in advising and supporting women with diabetes in planning a pregnancy.

 Reena Patel is a practice nurse in Leicester and Dr Sarah N Ali is a consultant diabetologist in London